gilbarbara/react-joyride/docs/styling.md

 }
 ```

-You can customize the styles per step too.
+You can customize the styles per step, too.

 Check [styles.js](https://github.com/gilbarbara/react-joyride/blob/main/src/styles.ts) for more information.

-Or if you need finer control you can use you own components for the beacon and tooltip.
+Or, if you need finer control, you can use your own components for the beacon and tooltip.
 Check the [custom components](custom-components.md) documentation.

 If you want to customize the arrow, check [react-floater](https://github.com/gilbarbara/react-floater) documentation.